-Water shortage was of particular concern as it was in the news frequently during the outreach period.
+Participants identified the existing water shortage as a particular concern.
+This topic was also in the news frequently during the outreach period as the region continued to face water shortage.
 Many recommended incentives and requirements to have drought tolerant landscaping, although others expressed concern that Pasadena's image is tied to lush landscaping and that drought tolerant landscaping will change the City's character.
 One commenter noted that "one day a week watering will ruin our gardens and kill street trees."
-There was discussion of and support for the use of reclaimed water, gray water and storm water as a way to increase water supply.
+There was discussion of and support for the use of reclaimed water, gray water and storm water as ways to increase water supply.